Will My Wedding Be Affected By Coronavirus?

 How has Coronavirus affected the supply of wedding dresses?

 For many brides, trying to find your dream wedding dress can take a lot of time and effort.
-Having found, chosen, and ordered your perfect gown, it would be devastating to find you can’t wear it due to COVID-19.
+Having found, chosen, and ordered your perfect gown, it would be devastating to find you can't wear it due to COVID-19.
 China is one of the largest wedding dress producers in the world and so is Northern Italy.
-With these nations grinding to a halt earlier in the year, there has been a knock-on effect on production.
+With these nations grinding to a halt early in 2020, there has been a knock-on effect on production.

 The pandemic has led to gowns not being delivered on time and a subsequent shortage of wedding dresses in the UK.
 The presence of coronavirus is affecting the entire wedding dress supply chain; from fabric mills to transport by road and air.
 All these factors inevitably impact wedding dress production and supply.